Wednesday, April 25, 2012

 This week I put the final touches on surprises for my little one who will be getting a few fun things like finger puppets in her baskets this year...

-My growing-up Gen X years were Protestant, and now I'm an Orthodox Christian.
+My growing-up Gen X years were Protestant, so I keep all of that near my heart.
+Some of the best spiritual direction I've gotten has been at Catholic monasteries.
+And for now, we go to Orthodox liturgy.
 Orthodox Easter is also known as Pascha.
 The colors I see at Pascha are all the bright happy colors above, as well as all the rich colors below...

 Orthodox Christians dye their eggs red at Pascha.